 Ursula Sokolowska was born in Krakow, Poland.
 She studied photography at Columbia College (1997-99), completing her BFA at the School of the Art Institute of Chicago in 2001.
 Although her work is deeply personal, her images are also a reflection of separation of the body from consciousness and objectification.
 Her photographs can be found in many public and private collections, including the Art Institute of Chicago, the Museum of Contemporary Photography, the University of Illinois at Chicago, and Tanqueray.
 Selected exhibitions include The Travelling Gallery, Edinburgh, Scotland, Saatchi Gallery, Zoo Art Fair, the Royal Academy of Arts, London, United Kingdom, Minnesota Center for Photography, and Schneider Gallery, Chicago, IL.
 Her work has appeared in CameraArts magazine, Light & Lens: Photography in the Digital Age, LENSCRATCH, Art Photo Index, and featured in People’s Photography China.

-Gorgeous portraits by Reed Walchle, talented self-taught photographer, retoucher and artist currently based between Orlando
+Gorgeous female portraits by John Rozco, a talented self-taught photographer, retoucher, and content creator currently